Which city is cheaper, Colorado Springs or Berkeley?

-If you're trying to decide where to visit between Berkeley or Colorado Springs, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Berkeley or Colorado Springs, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Berkeley is considered to be perhaps the most progressive or liberal city in the United States.
 The town has deep roots in the Free Speech movement of the 1960s.
 Visitors, students, and locals alike will find an eclectic mix of cultures and viewpoints.
 The city's free-thinking environment has witnessed the creation of quality attractions, great food from many world cultures, and of course the internationally renowned University of California, Berkeley (also known as "Cal" or "Cal Berkeley").